TuckerFaulk/sub30s-buddhist-group-project/README.md

 **Main Section**

-This page provides a brief explanation about 1) What the Aurora Borealis is 2) Where the best places are to see it and 3) When the best time to see it is

-Whilst the explanations are relatively brief, there is still a paragraph break in each section to make it easier to read.
-Every question (and answer) has been separated with its own textbox for easy reading and without overwhelming the user with one large paragraph of text.
+This page provides all the information a user will need about the group.
+Each of the questions a user may have about the group have been broken into sections to make it easy to read.
+This section has been kept simple and to the point.

+This section has been placed first to provide some context about the page and what the group is about.

 ![Who we are?](assets/readme-images/who-we-are-section.jpg)

+This section has been added to provide the user with information on what we do during group sessions.
+Headers have been used to simply state what takes place with a small explaination underneath.

 ![What we do?](assets/readme-images/what-we-do-section.jpg)

+This section details the times that the group meets.

 ![When we meet?](assets/readme-images/when-we-meet-section.jpg)

+This sections details where the group meets.
+A postal address has been detailed, with a Google Maps tile for a visual for the location.

 ![Where to find us?](assets/readme-images/where-to-find-us-section.jpg)